allegheny-college-cmpsc-404-spring-2024/course-materials/README.md

 Distribution Requirements: `QR`, `SP`.

+#### Distribution requirements

+##### `QR`

+Students who successfully complete this requirement will demonstrate an understanding of how to interpret numeric data and/or their graphical or symbolic representations.

+##### `SP`

+Students who successfully complete this requirement will demonstrate an understanding of the nature, approaches, and domain of scientific inquiry.

-### Learning objectives
+### Course learning objectives

-* Define the structure of the web application "stack" and describe the meaning and implications of implementing a "full stack" application.
+* Define the structure of the web application "stack" and describe the meaning and implications of implementing a "full stack" application. [`SP`]
-* Explain the layers of the Transmission Control Protocol/Internet Protocol (TCP/IP) and describe their relationship to server-side and client-side web applications.
+* Explain the layers of the Transmission Control Protocol/Internet Protocol (TCP/IP) and describe their relationship to server-side and client-side web applications. [`QR`, `SP`]
-* Develop secure, reliable application programmer interfaces (APIs) using the Representational State Transfer (REST) or Simple Object Access Protocol (SOAP) specification(s).
+* Develop secure, reliable application programmer interfaces (APIs) using the Representational State Transfer (REST) or Simple Object Access Protocol (SOAP) specification(s). [`QR`,`SP`]
-* Model industry standard server security practices such as, but not limited to, firewall, web server, and database configuration.
+* Model industry standard server security practices such as, but not limited to, firewall, web server, and database configuration. [`SP`]
-* Select solution-appropriate open-source software to implement a “full stack” web application project using server-side and/or client-side rendering frameworks.
+* Select solution-appropriate open-source software to implement a “full stack” web application project using server-side and/or client-side rendering frameworks. [`SP`]

 ### Required materials

 #### Textbook

+This course relies primarily on freely-availble documentation from a number of the platforms that we'll be using.

 #### Platforms